On Poisson structures on R4: Introduction

-\textbf{Acknowledgement}.
-This research was suggested by Professor Y. Vorobiev to whom I express my gratitude.
-I am grateful also to G. Omelianov, J. Vallejo R, and G. D\'avila-Rasc\'on for support and helpful discussions and comments on this work.
-This paper was written under grant \ CB-178690 by Consejo Nacional de Ciencia y Tecnolog\'{\i}a (M\'exico).
+\textbf{Acknowledgements}.
+This research was suggested by Professor Yu.
+Vorobiev to whom I express my gratitude.
+I am grateful also to G. Omelianov, J. Vallejo R., E. Velasco B., J.C.
+Ruiz P. and G. D\'{a}vila-Rasc \'{o}n for support and helpful discussions and comments on this work.
+This paper was written under grant \ CB-178690 by Consejo Nacional de Ciencia y Tecnolog\'{\i}a (M\'{e}xico).